GlodBlock/ExtendedAE/src/main/resources/assets/extendedae/ae2guide/epp_intro/crystal_assembler.md

 <BlockImage id="extendedae:crystal_assembler" scale="8"></BlockImage>
 </Row>

-Those extended devices are too complex for crafting table to craft, and you will need Crystal Assembler to craft most of them.
+Most ExtendedAE devices are too complex to craft using a crafting table, so you will need a Crystal Assembler to craft them.

-**Notice: The screen face can't connect to network.**
+**Notice: The screen face cannot connect to the network.**

-It also can perform certain in-world transformation recipes, like fluix transformation.
+It can also perform certain in-world transformation recipes, such as Fluix transformation.